 Short duration, high intensity, rain events cause high flows and localized flooding in late spring, summer, and into the fall.
-The jurisdiction has also experienced intense winds, a May 2022 derecho storm, and freezing rain/ice storms in January 2024.
+The jurisdiction has also experienced intense winds, a May 2022 derecho storm, and freezing rain/ice storms, most notably in January 2024 and the 1998 Ice Strom.

-Water Resources
+5.8 Water Resources